Erdogan declared winner of Turkey presidential run-off – extending his 20-year rule

 Mr Erdogan campaigned frenetically in the weeks since he exceeded polling forecasts but fell shy of an outright majority in the 14 May first round of the elections, forcing Turkey into a run-off for the first time in its history.
 He has been trying to secure his legacy as his nation’s most consequential leader since its founder, Mustafa Kemal Ataturk.

-He faced off against Mr Kilcdaroglu, leader of the centre-left People’s Republican Party (CHP) and architect of a six-party opposition coalition that has posed the greatest political challenge to Mr Erdogan in years.
+He faced off against Mr Kilicdaroglu, leader of the centre-left People’s Republican Party (CHP) and architect of a six-party opposition coalition that has posed the greatest political challenge to Mr Erdogan in years.
+That was thanks to a focus on a cost-of-living crisis driven by rampant inflation.

 The election, on the centennial of Turkey’s founding as a modern republic, carried enormous weight for the country, seen as something of a defining moment in its political and cultural identity.
 Mr Erdogan represents an Islamist-tinged nationalism, with appeals to Turkey’s Ottoman imperial past, while Mr Kilicdaroglu and his party had sought to define themselves as closer to Turkey’s Western allies, steeped in an ideology and lineage rooted in Ataturk’s version of secularism.
+In his speech to supporters, Mr Erdogan promised to work hard for Turkey’s second century.

+As for Mr Kilicdaroglu, he called the election "the most unjust ever", with all state resources mobilised for Mr Erdogan.
+There were multiple reports of irregularities, including in an incident in the heavily contested southeastern province of Sanliurfa where opposition lawyers seeking to look into allegations of ballot stuffing were barred from a polling station.

+Mr Erdogan and his allies control much of the broadcast media and have been flooding the airwaves with his speeches in recent days while giving Mr Kilicdaroglu scant airtime.
+Turkey’s mobile phone authority recently barred the use of the country’s text-messaging services for political purposes, disallowing Mr Kilicdaroglu from sending texts to supporters while allowing Mr Erdogan to use the medium in his capacity as a government official.
+The Organisation for Security and Cooperation in Europe, which monitored the first-round vote, stated in a report that Turkey’s election law “has substantial shortcomings and does not fully provide a sound legal basis for the conduct of democratic elections.”

 The election outcome will impact the dynamics of Nato, of which Turkey is a longtime member, and could affect the outcome of the war between Russia and Ukraine – where Turkey has mediated a grain deal that has helped to keep Ukrainian grain exports flowing.
 Turkey’s geographical position also means it has political clout when it comes to the Middle East and North Africa.